Mostafa-Eltazy/Coffee-Vending-Machine-RTS/README.md

 # Coffee-Vending-Machine-RTS
-This project is a Software Design and implementation for a real time system of a cofee vending machine it tackles many point such as:
+This project is a Software Design and implementation for a real time system of a cofee vending machine it tackles the follwing point which are:

 The SOFTWARE DESIGN configured in  it's:
 * Use case Diagram